There Are Many Fertility Treatment Options for People Trying to Start a Family

 - 5 percent for women age 43 and over

 Intracytoplasmic sperm injection (ICSI): ICSI is a treatment that is used in conjunction with IVF when dealing with sperm problems.
 With ICSI, after eggs are retrieved instead of just mixing them with washed sperm and letting the little swimmers do their thing, a sperm is physically injected into an egg to facilitate fertilization.
 With this technique, 50-80% of eggs are successfully fertilized and can be transferred to the uterus.
 Pregnancy success rates are the same as IVF without ICSI.
 The ICSI procedure adds an additional cost to the IVF procedure but makes it possible for men with damaged sperm, and men who can’t ejaculate due to injuries, to have biological children.

 Donor eggs and embryo: Donor eggs are eggs donated by another woman to be used in IVF.
 These eggs are healthy, because they come from women under 30, and are mixed with the male partner’s sperm to produce an embryo that is genetically related to him.
 The embryo is then implanted into the intended mother’s uterus or that of a gestational surrogate.
-Donor embryos are embryos that have been created by other couples, while they were going through fertility treatments, that they no longer need as their families are complete.
+Donor embryos are embryos that have been created by other couples, while they were going through Fertility Treatment Options, that they no longer need as their families are complete.
 The chances of giving birth to a child using donor eggs or embryos with:

 - fresh donor eggs, about 50 percent.

 - a frozen embryo from a previous donor egg cycle, about 38 percent.

 - embryos created from frozen donor eggs, about 43 percent.